Niskayuna, New York: Niska Day

 Since 1980, the annual community holiday "Niska-Day" (or Nisky-Day) is traditionally celebrated on the first Saturday after the third Friday in May.
 The festival begins in the early morning with a family foot race.
 This is followed by a parade and a fair.
 The day concludes with fireworks (weather permitting).
 Community groups pick a new theme each year (e.g., in 2007: "Niska-unity").
 The town has the goal of bringing the families together for a celebration to help them recognize and appreciate their shared identity as residents of the town of Niskayuna.
 It takes place at the Craig Elementary School soccer fields.

 The celebration was established in 1980 by the Niskayuna Community Action Program (N-CAP), responding to a school district report on mental health needs, to reinforce shared community identification.
 Unlike many municipalities, the town of Niskayuna does not sponsor an official observation of the Fourth of July.
 "Niska-Day" serves as the local substitute.

+Education

+The Niskayuna Central School District is based in town.
+The district includes five elementary schools, two middle schools, and one high school.